-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lyerly is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Lyerly isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lyerly are a mix of both white- and blue-collar jobs.
 Overall, Lyerly is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Lyerly who work in food service (12.04%), management occupations (12.04%), and healthcare suport services (7.87%).

 The citizens of Lyerly have a very low rate of college education: just 6.74% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.